HealthDet4ChronicDisease/HDCD/docs/component_specification.md

 * *Outputs:* An interactive legend or drop-down menu to select which SDOH to display on the visualization

+ **3. Sliding Scale for Time**
+* *What it does:* Allows a user to interactively select a time point
+* *Inputs:* datetime stamps for SDOH observations
+* *Outputs:* An interactive sliding scale that allows the user to click and drag to specific time points to display

 ## Interactions for Use Cases
 The *GeoMap* and *SDOH selector* interact so that a user can select which SDOH to visualize on a map projection for aggregate participant data.
-For example, if a user wanted to look at rates of cardiovascular disease (CVD) by county within the great Seattle area, they could select between income and healthcare coverage to see if there is an association between either SDOH and CVD rates.
+For example, if a user wanted to look for associations between rates of  cardiovascular disease (CVD) by county within the great Seattle area and SDOH, they could select  one SDOH to display.
 The selected SDOH would appear on the *GeoMap* as a colored choropleth.

 ## Preliminary Plan
 *  A list of tasks in priority order.